Lookitzmike/Arduino-ESP32-Cam-Object-Tracking-/Python Object Detection OpenCV/ReadMe.txt

     BOOSTING
     MIL

-To Do: Screen capture_ Date: 11/11/2020
+To Do: Screen capture_ Date: 12/02/2020
     >> Currently detection only has a single needle image, unable to detect if object is in a different position or shape
-    >> Need to find a way to transfer data to arduino
+    >> Optimize fps
-    >>
+    >> Finish arduino to python code